The National Board of Forensic Medicine, Linköping, Sweden

-Maristela Haddad Andraus was the co-founder in 1999 of Chromanalysis, a CRO laboratory providing support in bioequivalence studies for the pharmaceutical industry and in 2010 setup the animal antidoping laboratory.
-In 2011, in a joint venture with Cansford, Cardiff, UK, Maristela played a key role in establishing ChomaTox, the first hair drug testing laboratory in Brazil, and since then has been the Managing Director.
+Maristela Haddad Andraus started professional life in 1991 in the Antidoping Laboratory at Jockey Club of São Paulo, where she was responsible for the GC-MS confirmation procedures.
+She has a Master of Science degree in Analytical Toxicology from Faculty of Pharmacy and Biochemistry at University of São Paulo, Brazil.
+Maristela was the co-founder in 1999 of Chromanalysis, a CRO laboratory providing support in bioequivalence studies for the pharmaceutical industry and in 2010 set up the animal antidoping laboratory.
+In 2011, in a joint venture with Cansford, Cardiff, UK, Maristela played a key role in establishing ChromaTox, the first hair drug testing laboratory in Brazil, and since then has been the Managing Director.
 In this role, she is responsible for all scientific and people management aspects of the laboratory’s work.
 This role includes the validation of methods to detect drugs in hair, involvement in all related laboratory procedures, interpretation of results including regulatory and legal implications of analytical results, as well as supervision and overall responsibility for all employees.
 In 2013 ChromaTox became the first laboratory in Brazil to achieve accreditation to ISO/IEC 17025 in both hair drug testing and animal doping.
 In 2019, ChromaTox was sold and Maristela stayed as a Toxicology Advisor until 2022, when she was invited to become the Scientific Director at Cansford Laboratories.
-Maristela has attended and presented research findings at various scientific conferences and professional seminars and is a member of the Society of Hair Testing (SoHT) since 2010 and of Sociedade Brasileira de Toxicologia (SBTox) since 2013.
-In 2015 Maristela was the Chairperson of the 20th Meeting of the SoHT in São Paulo.
-Maristela started professional life in 1991 in the Antidoping Laboratory at Jockey Club of São Paulo being responsible for the GC-MS confirmation procedures.
-She has a Master of Science degree in Analytical Toxicology from Faculty of Pharmacy and Biochemistry at University of São Paulo, Brazil.
+Maristela has attended and presented research findings at various scientific conferences and professional seminars and is a member of the SoHT since 2010, TIAFT since 2014 and Socieda de Brasileira de Toxicologia (SBTox) since 2013.
+In 2015 Maristela was the Chairperson of the 20th Meeting of the SoHT in São Paulo and has been a Board member of the SoHT since 2014.
+She is currently acting as Secretary of the Board, being involved in the 2019 Revison of the Consensus on: Alcohol Markers in 2019; Drug of abuse in 2021 and Hair Testing in 2022.

 Administration Board (in alphabetical order)